-Priority Five Measures Determination: Each participant's Priority Five measures will be re-set in 2019 to allow new, lower performing measures to be targeted for improvement.
-Measures eligible for Priority Five inclusion are CQ01-CQ15.
-To determine Priority Five inclusion, self-reported data from Q4 2017-Q3 2018 will be used.
-Participants will be notified in December 2018 their Priority Five measures.
+Priority Five Measures Determination: Each participant's Priority Five measures will be re-set in 2021 to allow new, lower performing measures to be targeted for improvement.
+However, due to the condensed measure set, many participants will keep similar Priority Five measures.
+Measures eligible for Priority Five inclusion are all Clinical Quality Measures that are being scored on performance.
+To determine Priority Five inclusion, self-reported data from Q6 2019-20 through Q3 2020-21 will be used.
+Participants will be notified in June 2021 their Priority Five measures.
 As before, participants will be allowed to swap up to one measure of their choosing, as long as the new measure is not currently at the top percentile.